Stechler Child and Adolescent Therapy Fellowship

 SCHEDULE & LOCATION

-Classes meet Monday evenings from 7:00-10:00 pm during the academic year.
-The fellowship has been meeting virtually since 2020 but this is subject to change to in-person locations in the Metro-Boston area.
+Classes meet Monday evenings from 7:30-9:30 pm during the academic year.
+The fellowship has been meeting virtually since 2020.

 WHO CAN APPLY?